glaciousm/Multi-Agent-AI-Collaboration-Platform/local_multi_agent_ai_collaboration_platform_project_plan.md

 - Established a plan review loop with explicit review artifacts tied to specific plan versions.
 - Introduced artifact versioning so every plan iteration is tracked and incremented automatically.

-### Phase 3 — Implementation Loop
+### Phase 3 — Implementation Loop (Completed)
-- Implementor AI
+- Added an implementor AI participant alongside planner and reviewer to carry patches forward.
-- Patch artifacts
+- Introduced patch artifacts with parent validation to ensure they align to a plan, prior patch, or task.
-- Review/revision cycle
+- Enabled reviews for plans or patches, supporting a review/revision loop with versioned artifacts.

 ### Phase 4 — Stability & Tooling
 - Retry logic